Woodlands County is actively investigating new, emerging, and transforming industries.

 Access to a world class transportation network is essential for the development and day to day functioning of the Woodlands County economy.

 Woodlands County alongside a number of regional partners meet with MLA Shane Getson and MLA Martin Long to discuss next steps and further development opportunities regarding transportation infrastructure in our region.
 MLA Getson is the head of a Government of Alberta Task Force which will work with industry on advancing national and regional energy and resource corridors as part of Alberta's Recovery Plan.
-Further details on the task force are expected to be released by June of 2021.

 One major infrastructure proposal has been proposed by a private company called A2A Rail.
 This proposal would see the construction of a new rail line and an expanded trade corridor starting in Alberta, passing through the Northwest Territories and Yukon and ending at deep water ports in Alaska.